paths-erc/paths-erc/_news/51-archaeometric-analyses-of-coptic-papyrus-codices-preserved-in-the-egyptian-museum-turin.md

 Codices II, IX and XIII, plus a parchment codex published by de Lagarde have been the object of the measurements.

-Paola Buzi was present on May 11, during the analysis of the so-called "Dono Peyron" - 2 unpublished leaves belonging Codex IX - that, because of their excellent state of preservation, are particularly valuable for this kind of research and may reveal important data on the book production.
+Paola Buzi was present on May 11, during the analysis of the so-called “Dono Peyron” - 2 unpublished leaves belonging Codex IX - that, because of their excellent state of preservation, are particularly valuable for this kind of research and may reveal important data on the book production.